woocommerce/woocommerce/plugins/woocommerce-blocks/docs/block-client-apis/checkout/checkout-api.md

 -   The express payments areas (using the `wc/express-payment-area` context value)
 -   The payment methods area (using the `wc/payment-area` context value).

-#### Billing Data Context
+#### Customer Data Context

-The billing data context exposes the api interfaces for the following things via the `useBillingDataContext` hook:
+The customer data context exposes the api interfaces for the following things via the `useCustomerDataContext` hook:

 -   `billingData`: The currently set billing data.
 -   `setBillingData`: A state updated for updating the billing data state with new billing data.
+-   `shippingAddress`: The current set shipping address.
+-   `setShippingAddress`: A function for setting the shipping address.
+This will trigger shipping rates updates.

 #### Shipping Method Data context